-Raised in Ben Lomond, CA and based in San Francisco, Peter Hudson, aka “Hudzo” self proclaims, “I am the director of the tallest and largest animated shorts.”
+Raised in Ben Lomond, CA and based in San Francisco, Peter Hudson, aka “Hudzo” self proclaims, “I am the director of the shortest (in time), yet tallest (in size) 3D animation shorts, realized as life-size, 3D stroboscopic zoetropes.”
 Hudzo channels his technical and set-design expertise, curiosity, and creative passion into life-size 3D stroboscopic zoetropes.
 Hudson has spent 30 years in the world of stage and set design, working with the San Francisco Opera, Ballet, TV and film.
 In 2000, Hudson began creating his own larger scale sculptural installations, debuting his first major installation, Playa Swimmers, at Burning Man.
 In 2001, his work Possession garnered international attention when it was featured on the cover of the Italian edition of Rolling Stone magazine.
 Hudson’s work continued to evolve into 6 stroboscopic zoetropes: Sisyphish, Deeper, Homouroboros, Tantalus, Charon, and his most recent piece, Eternal Return.

 Zoetropes are the earliest form of animation dating back to the 1800s.
 They consist of a cylinder with a progression of images inside and slots to peer through.
 As the wheel spins, the motion gives the viewer the illusion of movement.
 Hudzo figured out a way to create the effect with life-sized sculptures, using spinning motion and strobe lights to create something akin to a three-dimensional motion picture.